2012 United States Senate election in Florida: General election

-From a long way out, Nelson appeared to be vulnerable, with some earlier polls showing Mack leading.
-However, in the last few weeks with new polls conducted, it appeared as though Nelson was headed for a victory.
+Early in the race, Nelson appeared to be vulnerable, with some earlier polls showing Mack leading.
+However, in the last few weeks, with new polls conducted, it appeared as though Nelson was headed for a victory.
 The last poll placed him five percentage points ahead of Mack; Nelson would win easily by 13 percentage points.
 Nelson performed well in Southeast Florida (the Miami area), Tampa, Gainesville, typically Democratic areas.
-Nelson however managed to win in areas that typically lean Republican.
-For example, Nelson won in Duval County home of Jacksonville, and Volusia County home of Daytona Beach.
+Nelson, however, managed to win in areas that typically lean Republican.
+He won in Duval County, home of Jacksonville, and Volusia County, home of Daytona Beach.
 Nelson's ability to outperform President Obama led to him winning the election easily.
 Obama would still win Florida, but by just about 74,000 votes, and less than a percentage point.
 Nelson began his third term in the Senate on January 3, 2013.